[0:00]: Intro to Bones Brothers Ranch in Birney, MT

 Torgerson: The animating question of season two has to do with the geographic replace background of guests’ childhoods and how this shapes how they think about their place identity, or perhaps the work that they do today.
 As a rancher, I feel like place is more than just a facet of your identity or your occupation.
 It's really life itself.
 So when you think about the place where you're from, and your continued attachment to Birney, what comes up for you?

-And there's something about the tang River Valley, I think that's also special it, it has a way of holding people that come here and grabbing their hearts.
+And there's something about the Tongue River Valley, I think that's also special.
+It has a way of holding people that come here and grabbing their hearts.
 You know, this is the place where the Northern Cheyenne when they were moved to Oklahoma, they walked back here in the wintertime being chased by 20,000 U.S. troops, and they got back here, this small band of them.
-And it also happens to have the most sort of amazing kind of short grass prairie that these grasses, you know, some of the best grasslands in the world.
-And this is kind of semi-arid, really kind of high desert kind of countries.
-So the fact that our particular ranch is at the confluence of two small creeks, and we have a smattering of artesian springs, it also makes this particular place the East Fork of Hanging Woman Creek and Hanging Woman Creek, a particularly special place.
+And it also happens to have the most sort of amazing kind of short grass prairie - you know, some of the best grasslands in the world.
+And this is kind of semi-arid, really kind of high desert country.
+So the fact that our particular ranch is at the confluence of two small creeks, and we have a smattering of artesian springs, it also makes this particular place, the East Fork of Hanging Woman Creek and Hanging Woman Creek, a particularly special place.

 Torgerson: Wow.
 Oh, I've driven through and I wish I could sometime stop at your ranch and see it for myself.
 It sounds really beautiful.

 Torgerson: It sounds like you grew up with some really powerful matriarchs and just naturally having some beautiful land ethics instilled in you.
-Yeah, I wonder if you realize that growing up or it was just part of life?
-And you're like, yeah, this is this is just how I was raised.
-But I feel like it's really special to hear you reflect back on that on the people and the ethics that were instilled in you.
+I wonder if you realized that growing up or it was just part of life?
+And you're like, "yeah, this is this is just how I was raised," but I feel like it's really special to hear you reflect back on that, on the people and the ethics that were instilled in you.

-Alderson: Well, I mean, mostly when I was growing up, it was actually old men that were around, it was my granddad, my great uncles.
+Alderson: Well, I mean, mostly when I was growing up, it was actually old men that were around.
+It was my granddad, my great uncles.
 But they were very conscious about the women who had raised them.
 My granddad's mother actually died when he was very small.
 So he was raised here on this ranch by his aunt.
 She raised seven boys here.
 And my dad is kind of a special person in that way.
 I think he spent time with those old ladies, you know, the first ones that came up here from the south.
 And so they were dear to him.
 And they were storytellers.
-That's the other thing.
-You know, they had lost a lot.
+That's the other thing, you know, they had lost a lot.
 They'd had hard times.
 They had weathered all kinds of really hard and sad things, but he knew them.
-They babysat him, they took care of him while his parents left.
-And they told him stories, and his memory of them is that they were grateful for where they were, and they laughed and held these stories, that that's also a part of who we are, and a part of the flaws, the mistakes the hard times to you know.
-I think that's something that I've been able to learn is that that's it, that's a big part of.
-I mean, there's a lot of hard things in my history, and being able to be still and listen and recognize the privilege that that I have in that in that here I am today, trying to stay trying to stay in business and keep this land together, but incredibly grateful that I get to have that responsibility.
+They babysat him, they took care of him when his parents left.
+And they told him stories, and his memory of them is that they were grateful for where they were, and they laughed and held these stories.
+That's also a part of who we are, and a part of the flaws, the mistakes the hard times too you know.
+I think that's something that I've been able to learn is, that's a big part of it.
+I mean, there's a lot of hard things in my history, and being able to be still and listen and recognize the privilege that I have in that here I am today, trying to stay in business and keep this land together, but incredibly grateful that I get to have that responsibility.

 Torgerson: Yeah, I love stories as well and just find them so helpful in helping us understand where we come from and where we're going.
-And your family has such a rich history of resiliency and advocacy through the Northern Plains as well, the Northern Plains Resource Council and yeah, so I'm wondering what it was like when you grow up around rural organizing and, and citizen lobbying?
+And your family has such a rich history of resiliency and advocacy through the Northern Plains as well, the Northern Plains Resource Council and yeah, so I'm wondering what it was like to row up around rural organizing and citizen lobbying?
 What did that mean to you growing up?
-And what does that come to mean to you as you've gotten older?
+And what has that come to mean to you as you've gotten older?

 Alderson: Thank you again, for that question.
-Because I really think a kind of advocacy, the work of protecting our grass, our water, our land, our businesses, our way of life.
-It's just a part of ranching in these times.
+Because I really think that kind of advocacy - the work of protecting our grass, our water, our land, our businesses, our way of life - it's just a part of ranching in these times.
 And I don't know that everyone realizes it.
 But I certainly grew up with that.
-You know, we were in the early 70s, we were faced with massive coal strip mining and coal power generation.
-I mean, there was something called the north central power study that came out and it had plans for the whole entire Powder River Basin.
+You know, in the early '70s, we were faced with massive coal strip mining and coal power generation.
+I mean, there was something called the North Central Power Study that came out and it had plans for the whole entire Powder River Basin.
 I mean, it was not just coal mines, but power plants, slurry lines, railroads.
-It was massive, and my parents went to a meeting where that was kind of unfolded.
-And they quickly realized that the water, the and all the all the other things, the roads, the mines that would be disturbing and difficult, but the loss of their waterman and ranching.
-And so my mom in particular realized, and it was mostly the women that got together because the men… I mean, we are just a reticent cult culture we are, we don't tell other people what to do with their land.
-We don't tell them we're not in other people's business and Northern Plains started with kind of the little groups that were organizing, but they had connections, they knew each other.
-For example, there are there was a group in the Bull mountains that had already started.
+It was massive, and my parents went to a meeting where that kind of unfolded.
+And they quickly realized that the water - and all the all the other things the roads and the mines would be disturbing - but what the loss of their water meant for ranching.
+And so my mom in particular realized, and it was mostly the women that got together because the men… I mean, we are just a reticent culture.
+We don't tell other people what to do with their land.
+We're not in other people's business and Northern Plains started with kind of the little groups that were organizing, but they had connections, they knew each other.
+For example, there was a group in the Bull Mountains that had already started.
 And that was kind of the very start of Northern Plains.
-But we knew some of those folks in the Blue Mountains because they had lived in Birney and they had moved to the Bulls.
+But we knew some of those folks in the Bull Mountains because they had lived in Birney and they had moved to the Bulls.
 We knew folks on the Rosebud.
-And then so those of us in the Tongue River Valley were organizing.
-And then, I mean, my mom wasn't at the very first meeting of Northern Plains, but she was at the second one.
+And then, so those of us in the Tongue River Valley were organizing.
+(My mom wasn't at the very first meeting of Northern Plains, but she was at the second one.)

 And the courage they had was kind of daunting, but you know, the road to activism is not easy.
 And it can be really hard on the children of activists, especially in small towns, especially where, you know, there's pretty clear boundaries for how everyone's supposed to get along and who speaks up and who speaks out.
-And women really weren't supposed to be up, you know, doing the kind of thing and so while I knew what my mom and other folks at Northern Plains were doing was really important.
-I really just wanted I was five or six, seven, you know, I just wanted a normal mom.
-I wanted a mom that was gonna be home to make cookies for the school bake sale or make my Halloween costume and I didn't really want a mom who was gone to meetings or on TV or, you know, even though I was always proud of her.
+And women really weren't supposed to be you know, doing this kind of thing and so while I knew what my mom and other folks at Northern Plains were doing was really important, I was five or six, seven, you know, I just wanted a normal mom.
+I wanted a mom that was going to be home to make cookies for the school bake sale or make my Halloween costume and I didn't really want a mom who was gone to meetings or on TV or, you know, even though I was always proud of her.

 I also knew that there were a lot of people who really didn't want her speaking up.
 And that was hard.
 And a lot of it in a small town plays out in the school yard.
 There's not a lot of gathering places.
-So it made I don't these are the kind of things that don't really get into an environmental impact statement.
-What big extractive industry does to a community and a community where you need each other?
+These are the kind of things that don't really get into an environmental impact statement: what big extractive industry does to a community and a community where you need each other.

-I mean, we, in our community, 130 years we work together, we depend upon each other.
-And so when those ties those families, people have different ideas of what they want.
-I mean, we were, we wanted to keep ranching, we needed our grass and water to do that.
-Other people saw their coal as their birthright, and they wanted that, you know, and so, it just, it just, it was really, it was really hard on our community.
-But it also growing up like that brought these really interesting, passionate, caring people to our ranch, you know, some of the folks that the young folks that would come to the ranch and helping us fight off all this massive kind of extraction.
-They were some of them seem strange, you know, to a kid, but they were also clearly, you know, they clearly adored the place, they clearly adored my parents.
-They, they kind of showed me at a very young age that we mattered, you know, they'd help us do our chores and, and ask us questions and cared about our life.
+I mean, in our community for 130 years we've worked together.
+We depend upon each other.
+And so when those ties, those families, have different ideas of what they want...
+I mean, we wanted to keep ranching, we needed our grass and water to do that.
+Other people saw their coal as their birthright, and they wanted that, you know, and so.
+It was really, really hard on our community.
+But also growing up like that brought these really interesting, passionate, caring people to our ranch, you know, some of the young folks that would come to the ranch, helping us fight off all this massive kind of extraction, some of them seemed strange, you know, to a kid.
+But they also clearly adored the place, they clearly adored my parents.
+They kind of showed me at a very young age that we mattered, you know.
+They'd help us do our chores and ask us questions and cared about our life.
 And I think that that really had a big impact on me.
-And I think there's so many, so many lessons that that, that we are now really leaning on, that those early folks with Northern Plains, I don't know how they figured all this stuff out.
+And I think there's so many lessons that we are now really leaning on, that those early folks with Northern Plains [knew.]
+I don't know how they figured all this stuff out.
 And they were so courageous.
 So I'm really grateful to that.

 Torgerson: What an impact to know that you mattered growing up.
 I think that a lot of rural kids don't get to have that experience as much.

-And I was flipping through the anthology documenting the 50 year history of the Northern Plains resource Council.
-And yeah, yeah, I came across this just beautiful photo of your mom, beaming and shaking Jimmy Carter's hand.
+And I was flipping through the anthology documenting the 50 year history of the Northern Plains Resource Council and I came across this just beautiful photo of your mom, beaming and shaking Jimmy Carter's hand.
 It’s really cool that you have that history as part of your family history, and also, like the experience of what coal did to your communities.
-I remember reading to about a meeting in a gymnasium at a school and families getting together to discuss the possibility of coal, and the families, some families were just divided down the middle.
-And just yeah, thinking about the less glamorous side of what of what that activism, yeah, does mean or what coal does to a community, not to activism.
+I remember reading too about a meeting in a gymnasium at a school and families getting together to discuss the possibility of coal, and some families were just divided down the middle.
+And just yeah, thinking about the less glamorous side of that activism does, or I mean what coal does to a community, not the activism.

-Alderson: Ya know, I think that's the part that that, oh, it's just heart wrenching.
+Alderson: You know, I think that's the part that's just heart wrenching.

 Torgerson: And so there came of course, a time when you had to leave the ranch and you left to get an education.
 What was it like when you pulled out of the driveway and you left this community that that meant so much to you growing up?
 Did you think you would come back and how hard was it to leave?